MinhKhuePhan/A2-Coding-assignment---Minh-Khue-Phan---/README.md

 - **Setting the Beats**: One of the main issues was determining the duration for each note, as the music sheet didn’t specify this.
 To solve this, I watched performances of the anthem on piano [like this one on YouTube](https://www.youtube.com/watch?v=JBDmWrH3OGI) and gradually figured out the appropriate beats for each note.

-- **Playing Multiple Notes Simultaneously**: Initially, I was unsure how to play multiple notes at the same time.
-To address this, I researched examples on TunePad and learned how to use the chord function to play notes together, allowing me to add depth and harmony to the piece.
+- **Playing Multiple Notes Simultaneously**: I initially needed help with how to play multiple notes simultaneously.
+To address this, I simultaneously worked on TunePad and learned how to use the chord function to play notes together, allowing me to add depth and harmony to the piece.

 ## Future Improvements
 In the future, I would like to expand the project by including additional verses of the anthem, as I currently focus only on the main verse commonly sung by students.
 Given more time, I plan to code the other verse to render the anthem completely.

-Additionally, I feel something may be missing in the current version, perhaps due to the coding limitations or playback speed in TunePad.
+Additionally, I feel something may need to be added in the current version, perhaps due to the coding limitations or playback speed in TunePad.
 I’ve noticed that this version feels a bit slower than expected.
-To address this, I’ll experiment with tempo adjustments and playback features to capture the anthem’s full energy and pace.
+To address this, I’ll experiment with tempo adjustments and playback features to capture the anthem’s total energy and pace.

 Moreover, I aim to make the coding more dynamic and expressive by incorporating more advanced functions beyond the basic four I used initially.
-By adding varied techniques and code functions, I hope to make the project more vibrant and musically rich, capturing the full spirit of the anthem.
+By adding primary techniques and code functions, I hope to make the project more vibrant and musically rich, capturing the full spirit of the anthem.

-## References
+## Reference

+Code with Vlad.
+(2020).
+Learn JSON in 4 minutes - JSON tutorial for beginners [Video].
+YouTube. https://www.youtube.com/watch?v=NyAV73WLTpE

+Ford, P. (2015).
+What is code?
+Bloomberg. https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/

+GeeksforGeeks.
+(2020).
+Introduction to graphs - Data structure and algorithm tutorials. https://www.geeksforgeeks.org/introduction-to-graphs-data-structure-and-algorithm-tutorials/

 Grigsby, C. (2023).
 Python for students [LinkedIn Learning course].
 LinkedIn. https://www.linkedin.com/learning/python-for-students-2023

+KadirMedia.
+(2022).
+JSON Explained in 2 Minutes | What is JSON | JSON Tutorial [Video].
+YouTube. https://www.youtube.com/watch?v=citY-4vA5rE

 LANDR.
-(2020, February 8).
+(2020).
 Music scales explained in 6 minutes [Video].
 YouTube. https://www.youtube.com/watch?v=PG_u4NDJtwU

+Mayer-Schönberger, V., & Cukier, K. (2013).
+Big data: A revolution that will transform how we live, work, and think.
+Houghton Mifflin Harcourt.

 National Assembly of Vietnam. (n.d.).
-Tiến quân ca [PDF file].
-Retrieved from https://quochoi.vn/content/tintuc/Lists/News/Attachments/30645/1.Ti%E1%BA%BFn%20qu%C3%A2n%20ca.pdf
+Tiến quân ca [PDF file]. https://quochoi.vn/content/tintuc/Lists/News/Attachments/30645/1.Ti%E1%BA%BFn%20qu%C3%A2n%20ca.pdf

+Real Python.
+(2024).
+Basic data types in Python – Real Python. https://realpython.com/python-data-types/

 TunePad. (n.d.).
 TunePad documentation.
 TunePad. https://learn.tunepad.com/docs/

 TunePad.
 (2024).
 TunePad piano.
 Learn TunePad. https://learn.tunepad.com/interactives/piano/

 Vietnamese Musician.
 (2017).
 Quốc ca Việt Nam - Tiến quân ca (Vietnamese National Anthem - Marching Song) [Video].
 YouTube. https://www.youtube.com/watch?v=JBDmWrH3OGI